Probe focuses on chicken conveyer in deaths at Georgia plant

-A spokeswoman for the board on Monday did not immediately provide responses to additional questions about the latest findings from the ongoing investigation.
+Workers reported that a computerized measuring system indicated a low liquid level in the immersion bath, according to the board.
+The processing line that malfunctioned had been shut down on the morning of the release, the board said.

-The processing line that malfunctioned had been shut down on the morning of the Jan.
-28 release, and workers reported that a computerized measuring system indicated a low liquid level in the immersion bath, the board said.
+The release occurred at the Foundation Food Group plant in Gainesville about 50 miles (80 kilometers) northeast of Atlanta.
+The company said in a statement late Monday that it was “fully cooperating” with investigators.

-The leak occurred at the Foundation Food Group plant in Gainesville about 50 miles (80 kilometers) northeast of Atlanta.
-An email to the company was not immediately returned.
+“We are committed to taking any additional measures necessary to further ensure the safety of our employees,” the company said.

 The chemical safety board has previously said the line that failed was used to season, cook, freeze and package chicken, and the nitrogen system had been installed only weeks before.